sourcegraph/handbook/content/departments/product-engineering/engineering/admin-exp/iam/index.md

 ### Engineering ownership

-For a detailed list of features and services owned by the IAM and Admin Experience team, check out the [Engineering Ownership page](../../../engineering/process/engineering_ownership.md).
+For a detailed list of features and services owned by the IAM team, check out the [Engineering Ownership page](../../../engineering/process/engineering_ownership.md).

 ## Team

-{{generator:product_team.iam_and_admin_exp}}
+{{generator:product_team.iam}}

 We’re hiring!
 [Check out our open roles](https://boards.greenhouse.io/sourcegraph91/jobs/4101082004).

 ## Partner Teams

-The IAM and Admin Experience team works alongside several other teams within the Cloud organization at Sourcegraph.
+The IAM team works alongside several other teams within the Cloud organization at Sourcegraph.
 You can find more information about their teams and goals on the respective pages:

 - [Cloud DevOps](../devops)
 - [Integrations](../integrations)